domesticatedviking/TextyMcSpeechy/tts_dojo/TTS_dojo_guide.md

 5. `VOICE TESTER` This allows you to hear what the voice associated with a saved checkpoint file sounds like.
 After at least one checkpoint has been saved, a list of voice files will appear in this window.
 Use the arrow keys to choose the voice you want to hear, then press `s` to have it speak the text in the `"Text to say:"` field.
 Any voice that appears in the voice tester pane is ready to be used in your Piper projects.
 You will find these files in text to speech voice files in `<VOICE_NAME_dojo>/tts_voices`

-## TODO:
-- Provide menus to load and save user preferences for dataset sanitizer.
-- create a filing system and interactive menu for choosing appropriate pretrained Piper TTS checkpoint files (and possibly download them automatically)